SurveyMonkey/public_api_docs/includes/_collectors.md

 name | Name of the collector | String thank_you_message | Message for thank you page | String disqualification_message | Message for disqualification page | String
-close_date  | Close date of collector | Date String
+close_date  | Close date of collector | Date string
 closed_page_message | Message shown when someone visits a closed survey | String redirect_url | Redirects respondent to this url upon survey completion | String display_survey_results | Shows respondents survey [instant results](http://help.surveymonkey.com/articles/en_US/kb/What-are-Instant-Results) when they complete the survey | Boolean edit_response_type | When respondents can edit their response: 'until_complete', 'never', or 'always' | String-ENUM anonymous_type | Turns off IP tracking.
-For email collectors, also removes respondent email address and name from response: 'not_anonymous', 'partially_anonymous', 'fully_anonymous' | String-ENUM allow_multiple_responses| Allows respondents to take a survey more than once from the same browser on the same computer | Boolean date_modified | Date collector was last modified | DateString url | If collector is a Web Collector (type 'weblink') then the url for the collector | String date_created | Date collector was created | DateString password_enabled | True if the collector is password protected | Boolean sender_email | Sender email for email collectors.
+For email collectors, also removes respondent email address and name from response: 'not_anonymous', 'partially_anonymous', 'fully_anonymous' | String-ENUM allow_multiple_responses| Allows respondents to take a survey more than once from the same browser on the same computer | Boolean date_modified | Date collector was last modified | Date string url | If collector is a Web Collector (type 'weblink') then the url for the collector | String date_created | Date collector was created | Date string password_enabled | True if the collector is password protected | Boolean sender_email | Sender email for email collectors.
 User's email is used if null | String href | Resource API URL | String